pnnl/GenrAItOR/paper/paper.md

 We present software to employ Retrieval Augmented Fine-Tuning (RAFT) to fine-tune Llama 3, a large language model (LLM), using the textual corpora of proteomics-related literature harvested from publicly available databases and abstracts.
 The software is organized as a command-line interface (CLI) to abstract away tedious details in the fine-tuning process.
 The resulting Llama 3-RAFT model accepts queries about biomolecules (proteins) and returns relevant biological information (e.g., reaction pathways, function) based on the user-provided context and learned patterns from the RAFT fine tuning.

 Recent advances in LLMs provide an opportunity to improve the efficiency of the human-dependent aspects of model interrogation, e.g. domain experts making sense of sets of biomolecules determined to be 'important' to model prediction.
-Specifically, domain-level experts may query an LLM for biological information on the indicated biomolecules and then judge and potentially revise generated responses for relevance and accuracy.
+Specifically, domain-level experts may query an LLM for biological information on the indicated biomolecules and draw domain-level inference that is contextualized by the knowledge contained within and relayed by the LLM.

 Many existing LLMs are general purpose, having been trained on the vast corpora of data available from social media and other public sources.
 Since these foundational LLMs were trained without the domain-specific language required by ‘omic-based queries, the aim of this work is to use RAFT (@zhang_raft_2024) to update an open-source, foundational LLM so that it may serve as an AI-assistant to the domain expert in their contextualization of important modeled features.
-The RAFT approach is a special type of fine-tuning (FT) that includes context in a question-answering task where some or all of the context may be irrelevant to answering the question in an effort to make a model that is more robust to varying relevancy of context in a retrieval-augmented generation (RAG) system (@zhang_raft_2024).
-We present a software package/CLI that performs the required steps in RAFT from data collection to training to enable other interested researchers to explore this technique in the biology domain.
+The RAFT approach is a special type of fine-tuning (FT) that includes context in a question-answering task where some or all of the context may be irrelevant to answering the question.
+By including irrelevant information within the supplied context, the RAFT approach is more robust to the presence of irrelevant context relative to a traditional retrieval-augmented generation (RAG) system (@zhang_raft_2024).
+We present a software package/CLI that performs the required steps in RAFT from data collection to training to enable other interested researchers to develop their own AI-assistants for biological research.

 ![Genraitor Process Overview.
 Synthetic training data are generated using ChatGPT-4o.
 These question-answer-context triplicates are then used to fine-tune Llama 3 in a RAFT context.
 The output RAFT model is then implemented/evaluated on a hold-out set of generated triplicates.](images/workflow.png){#fig:workflow}